Faculty Profile: Thea Jane Posel

 Main Profile Content

-Thea holds a sociology degree from the University of Colorado, where her undergraduate research focused on the effects of race and class in capital prosecutions, sentencing outcomes, and participation in the criminal justice system as well as social and environmental effects and attitudes surrounding the death penalty in Colorado.
-Along with Professors Jordan Steiker and Jim Marcus, she is a co-author of The Problem of "Rubber-Stamping" in State Capital Habeas Proceedings: A Harris County Case Study, 55 Hous.
-L. Rev. 889 (2018).
+Thea holds a sociology degree from the University of Colorado, where her undergraduate research focused on the effects of race and class in capital prosecutions, sentencing outcomes, and participation in the criminal legal system as well as social and environmental effects and attitudes surrounding the death penalty in Colorado.
+Along with Professors Jordan Steiker and Jim Marcus, she is a co-author of The Problem of “Rubber-Stamping” in State Capital Habeas Proceedings: A Harris County Case Study, 55 Hous.
+L. Rev. 889 (2018), and most recently authored "When Justice Depends on It: The Need for Professional Standards for Mitigation Development in All Criminal Cases" with Dr. Elizabeth Vartkessian, Anthony Ginez, and Lela Hubbard, 52 U. Balt.
+L. Rev. 449 (2023).

 She graduated from the University of Colorado Law School and has been at the Capital Punishment Center since August 2016.